gauravvinayaka/SQL/README.md

 Stored procedure that is created to display and compare Fall Uncertified Enrollment Numbers in Texas Tech University, from 2009-2016.

-Fetching Applied/Admitted data for different categories : NEW FIRST-TIME FRESHMEN,AFRICAN AMERICAN,HISPANIC,CLASS RANK,UNDERGRADUATE TRANSFERS,NEW GRADUATE STUDENTS,DEGREES AWARDED,SEMESTER CREDIT HOURS,HEADCOUNT ENROLLMENT and ENROLLMENT BY HOME.
+Fetching Applied/Admitted data for different categories : NEW FIRST-TIME FRESHMEN,AFRICAN AMERICAN,HISPANIC,CLASS RANK,UNDERGRADUATE TRANSFERS,NEW GRADUATE STUDENTS,RETENTION/GRADUATION RATE,DEGREES AWARDED,SEMESTER CREDIT HOURS,HEADCOUNT ENROLLMENT and ENROLLMENT BY HOME.

 -----------
 #Parameters